 This router with VPN can even help with productivity.
-It supports content filtering that allows you to deny access to non-business-related websites like YouTube, Facebook, Netflix, and others.
-It also has an integrated WLAN controller, making it easy to spread the internet connection throughout the office.
+It supports parental controls so you can limit your kids’ access to websites like YouTube, Facebook, Netflix, and others.
+It also has a range of up to 2,500 square feet — plenty for many houses and easy to expand in minutes.

 The Linksys WRT AC3200 is open source ready, so you can customize it with OpenWrt and DD-WRT.
 You can set up a secure VPN, turn the router into a web server, detect network intrusions, and more.
 The router also features MU-MIMO technology for delivering a fast Wi-Fi connection to multiple devices simultaneously, and it has a companion app for creating separate guest networks, prioritizing your devices, and setting parental controls.